fatmabostan/frontendmasters-javascript-typescript/javascript-thehardparts.md

 - `Execution Context` = `Thread of Execution` + `Memory`
 - Every function is like a mini app so calling a function creates a new `Execution Context`
 - Once the function finishes running, its Execution Context is removed from memory.
+- Each time a function is called, JavaScript creates a separate memory space for that function.
+This space is called `local memory`

 <div align="center">
     <img src="https://i.imgur.com/sYjybWe.png" width="350"/> &nbsp;